MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Learn more about experimenting with URL handlers at [Experimental features in Progressive Web Apps (PWAs)][ExpURLHandler].

-Register your domain for a URL handler trial at our [Origin Trials Developer console][URLHandlerOT].
+Register your domain for the URL handler trial at our [Origin Trials Developer console][URLHandlerOT].

-## Support for the Share API on MacOS
+## Support for the Share API on macOS

-We have implemented support for the `navigator.share` API for MacOS.
-The feature is rolling out to stable Edge browsers on MacOS over the coming weeks.
+We have implemented support for the `navigator.share` API for macOS.
+The feature is rolling out to stable Microsoft Edge browsers on macOS over the coming weeks.

 Learn more about the [navigator.share() API][mdnShareAPI].